kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_10_spicing_it_up.md

 Even small changes reset the "novelty detector" in your brain.

----

-### New Words You'll Know
+## New Words You'll Know

-**Fantasy** — A mental movie or scenario that excites you.
+**Fantasy**: A mental movie or scenario that excites you.

-**Novelty** — Something new that creates excitement.
+**Novelty**: Something new that creates excitement.

-**Vibrator** — A small device that hums/vibrates for clitoral stimulation.
+**Vibrator**: A small device that hums/vibrates for clitoral stimulation.

-**Role-play** — Pretending to be different characters or in different scenarios.
+**Role-play**: Pretending to be different characters or in different scenarios.

-**Anticipation** — Looking forward to something — itself a form of pleasure!
+**Anticipation**: Looking forward to something — itself a form of pleasure!

----

-### Something to Think About
+## Something to Think About

 What's one small thing you could change next time?
 A new location?
 A new time?
 Initiating for once?
 Write it in your mind.
 Try it.
 See what happens.

----

-### Coming Up Next...
+## Coming Up Next

 We've learned techniques.
 Positions.
 Oral.
 Toys.

-But the MOST powerful technique? **Your voice.**

-How you communicate — what you say, how you say it — can transform everything.
+But the MOST powerful technique? **Your voice.** How you communicate — what you say, how you say it — can transform everything.
 Chapter 11 is about **"The Feedback Loop"** — how to guide your partner without hurting egos, and how to keep improving together for years.
 Learn to talk, and you'll never stop growing. 🗣️

----

 ## Quiz